denesnori/portfolio-website/README.md

 **Development in progress**

 ## Overview
-- create a personal webiste to host my CV, my development projects, my interests and my personal details.
+- Create a personal webiste to host my CV,  projects, interests, and contact information.
+- Built with vanilla JS, CSS, HTML.

 ## Testing width: